IBM/aspera-cli/docs/README.erb.md

 Command line operations examples are shown using a shell such as: `bash` or `zsh`.

-Command line parameters in examples beginning with `my_`, e.g. `my_param_value`, are user-provided value and not fixed value commands.
+Command line arguments beginning with `my_` in examples, e.g. `my_param_value`, are user-provided value and not fixed value commands.

 <%=tool%> is an API **Client** toward the remote Aspera application **Server** (Faspex, HSTS, etc...)